 So for a better idea of how it has been used in real life.
 With many different finishes, photo editing and variations.
 If you still like it, then it’s the winner.

-So, what is the best furniture paint color?
+So, what is the best furniture paint colour?

 Is it a good idea for you?
 For your home?
 Would it work with your living room lighting?

-There is no one perfect paint color.
+There is no one perfect paint colour.
 Light neutrals are a safe option for many but completely uninspiring to others.

 Be inspired, be excited and be realistic.

 The right paint for your next furniture painting project is the one that you get started on.